kagemusha/crambear/README.md

         belongs to card_set
         has and belongs to many cards

+### Tests

+There are currently very basic unit tests.
+Acceptance tests are coming, but pending better ways to mock the new json-api spec.
+Will be looking at [ember-cli-mirage](https://github.com/samselikoff/ember-cli-mirage), where json-api mock responses are on roadmap but not ready yet.
 ### Other Features

 Authentication: basic token-based at first, with OAuth 2 possible at some point